evanfloden/website-1/guide/community-process.md

 - Create a directory `codecheck` to not interfere with original files (may use `.codecheck` if `codecheck` exists in submission).
   All files that are by no chance created by an author go into this directory.
   Other files that an author could have used must not be hidden in this check-related directory, but just be added to the appropriate location (see "leave in a better condition" above).
-- Re-run the workflow based on provided documentation, i.e. recreate all files listed in `MANIFEST`, based on a `Makefile`
+- Re-run the workflow based on provided documentation, i.e. recreate all files listed in the manifest, based on a `Makefile`
   - template found at XXXX
   - Create a notebook?
-- Document the used computing environment using suitable configuration files, see [_REES_ specification](https://repo2docker.readthedocs.io/en/latest/config_files.html#config-files), for example by creating one or several of the following files or tools:
+- Document the used computing environment, see [CODECHECK bundle guide](/guide/bundle).
-  - `Dockerfile`
-  - Binder
-  - `environment.yml`
-  - `requirements.txt`
-  - `DESCRIPTION` file (R package)
-- Add a _report_
+- Add a _report_ file **`codecheck.pdf`**
   - WHO checked WHAT, and HOW?
   - template for report at XXXX
   - Optional report content depending on interest, time, and skills: